PatPetillo/SousAIs/README.md

 * Remove items from your fridge (and our database)
 * Remove saved recipes that will persist per user

-## The accompanied Web interfae will allow you to:
+## The accompanied Web Application will allow you to:
 * View your personal fridge
 * Search for recipes for single items in your fridge
 * Save recipes for single items from your fridge